GNARC0TICS/GoatedVipsgg/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Enhancing API Token Resilience and UI Improvements (March 2025)
+## Current Focus: Enhancing API Token Resilience, UI Improvements, and Deployment Optimization (March 2025)

 We've completed a major update to the API token and data fetching logic in the system to make it more resilient to API outages while maintaining a good user experience